Photo Printing Service, Fine Art Printing Service, Canvas Printing Service, Trail Studio Hong Kong

 5 Is the color/brightness of the print accurate?

-- But oversimplified speaking, most monitors aren't accurate, so that a color-accurate print-out may look different.
-Since monitors emit light and with high color-temperatures, color-accurate printouts mostly look darker and warmer.
+- But oversimplified speaking, a color-accurate print-out may look different then most monitors which are likely inaccurate.
+As monitors emit light and with high color-temperatures, color-accurate printouts mostly look darker and warmer.

-- Generally speaking, if the brightness of an indoor-use monitor is set higher than 50%, very likely it is seriously too bright to be used as print-reference, it can also hurt your eyes.
+- Generally speaking, an indoor-use monitor when brightness set higher than 50%, is likely too bright to be used as print-reference, it can also hurt your eyes.

 - Monitor accuracy can be achieved by using a high-quality monitor & calibrating with a spectrophotometer in a PROFESSIONAL way.